Jeremy’s experience is drawn largely from information technology, intellectual property and commercial law combining both French and Australian law.

-Advised a software and cloud services company on the incorporation of open-source software into a multi-component cloud platform.
+Advising a software and cloud services company on the incorporation of open-source software into a multi-component cloud platform.

-Negotiated an agreement to migrate a government entity’s systems from on-premises to a PaaS solution.
+Negotiating an agreement to migrate a government entity’s systems from on-premises to a PaaS solution.

 IT services provider

-Negotiated a high-value IT services agreement between an airline company and an IT services provider.
+Negotiating a high-value IT services agreement between an airline company and an IT services provider.

 Global household appliances manufacturer

-Advised a global company on local privacy issues in relation to cloud-connected devices that transmit their location and film their surroundings.
+Advising a global company on local privacy issues in relation to cloud-connected devices that transmit their location and film their surroundings.

 High-tech engineering group